-We welcome you to create your personal retreat (or group retreat) in the simple, concentrated, and nourishing atmosphere of our monastic Zen Practice Center.
+We welcome you to create your personal retreat in the simple, concentrated, and nourishing atmosphere of our monastic Zen Practice Center.

 Use the image slider below to learn about possibilities for your personal retreat.